metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 Michael Lombardi may be right - this Ravens offense has a hard time recovering from negative plays.

 Once again, horrendous clock management from Andy Reid as the first half winds down.

+Gus Edwards has been beastly, breaking tackles and accelerating quickly.